Gucci Mane: 2010–2011

-2013–2014
+2013–2016

 On March 22, 2013, the Atlanta Police Department issued a warrant for the arrest of Davis after he allegedly attacked a fan who was trying to take a photo with him.
 A soldier, "James," claimed that Gucci Mane hit him with a bottle in the head while he was talking to a security guard about getting a photo with the rapper.
 He was treated at Grady Memorial Hospital and received 10 stitches.
 Four days later, a second man going by the initials T.J. claimed Gucci Mane punched him in the face when T.J. tried to shake his hand after a concert performance at Club Onyx in Philadelphia.
 In the early morning of March 27, Davis turned himself in on the aggravated assault charges.
 He was denied bond and was incarcerated at Fulton County Jail.
 His lawyer said that witnesses claim Gucci Mane had nothing to do with the assault.
 He appeared in court on April 9, 2013, and was indicted on one count of aggravated assault.
 Days later, he posted $75,000 bail, and the following day, April 14, he was arrested again for a parole violation.
 He was released three weeks later, on May 2, 2013.

 On September 13, 2013, Gucci Mane was hanging out with a friend and was behaving "erratically."
-The friend decided to call the police to help him out.
+The friend decided to call the police to address the situation.
 When the police arrived, Gucci Mane began cursing and threatening them.
 Authorities took him into custody at 12:05 a.m., and found marijuana and a handgun on him.
 He was booked on charges of carrying a concealed weapon, possession of marijuana, and disorderly conduct.
 He was reportedly hospitalized following the arrest.
 On September 30, 2013, it was revealed that Gucci Mane would serve 183 days in jail on charges of firearm possession by a convicted felon, disorderly conduct, carrying a concealed weapon, and marijuana possession, among others.

 On December 3, 2013, Gucci Mane was charged in federal court with two counts of possessing a firearm as a felon.
-According to the federal prosecutor, Gucci Mane was in possession of two different loaded guns between September 12 and 14, 2013, and could be sentenced to up to 20 years in prison.
+According to the federal prosecutor, Gucci Mane was in possession of two different loaded guns between September 12 and 14, 2013, and was facing up to 20 years in prison.

 On May 13, 2014, Gucci Mane pleaded guilty to possession of a firearm by a convicted felon.
 He agreed to a plea deal that would result in him being in prison until late 2016.
 According to the Federal Bureau of Prisons, his release date would be September 20, 2016.
 He served his sentence in the United States Penitentiary in Terre Haute, Indiana.
-On May 26, 2016, Gucci Mane was released from prison ahead of his scheduled September date; this was due to Gucci Mane not initially being credited for the time he served while waiting for his court date.
+On May 26, 2016, Gucci Mane was released from prison ahead of his scheduled September date because he was only belatedly credited with the time he served while waiting for his court date.